Make-Tarkov-Great-Again/MTGA-Binaries/README.md

 ## Status - Complete

+## Disclaimer

+This is by no means designed for cheats or illegally downloading the game.
+This is purely for educational and game modification purposes.

 ## Summary

 This is a port of the Just Emu Tarkov core functionality to allow the game to run without worrying about BattlEye and its File Checker using BepInEx